TAREA, partners and member organizations implements various projects

 4.0 Enabling households of Malinyi access to solar systems

 Malinyi village in the Morogoro region was an off-grid rural and remote location.
 Most households used kerosene wick lanterns for lighting.
 Few households that already used solar systems received rewards from relatives living in urban areas.
 The program of replacing kerosene wick lanterns worked through Village Cooperative Banks (VICOBAs).
 There were 12 VICOBAs each having 30 household members.
-407 households replaced kerosene lanterns by solar lanterns.
+407 households replaced kerosene lanterns with solar lanterns.

 January - December 2017